sanamedio/log-of-learning/notes/notes-01-oct-2018.md

 ### 12 - Module import caching

-* Module import are cached everytime they are imported; so it does not go through the whole import process again
+* Module import in python are cached everytime they are imported; so it does not go through the whole import process again
 * If import is inside a function; it's only imported when the function is run

 ### 11 - Module import location in python code

-Module importing is quite fast, but not instant.
+Module importing in python is quite fast, but not instant.
 This means that:

 * Putting the imports at the top of the module is fine, because it's a trivial cost that's only paid once.
 * Putting the imports within a function will cause calls to that function to take longer.